-Prerequisite: ENG 101 or equivalent course In this 3-credit course, you will learn effective technical approaches in written and digital communications (email, presentations, technical reporting, and technical instructions).
-This course will introduce you to writing technical problem statements and you'll gain valuable practice in analyzing target audiences, conducting research, integrating evidence, and preparing written and visual documents.
-You will also explore a variety of activities to ensure you know how to employ proper voice, tone, and style for technical communication.
+Prerequisite: ENG 101 or equivalent course

+This course introduces students to effective technical approaches in written and digital communications, including email, presentations, technical reporting, and technical instructions.
+This course will introduce students to writing technical problem statements, presenting information to target audiences, conducting research with proper citation, preparing written arguments, and written exercises in voice, tone, and style for the technologist.